dpgoetz/coors/README.md

 with your storage url and tempurl key and magically upload files into your CF container.
 (As long as you have x-container-meta-access-control-allow-access:* set on it).

 Hopefully this will help clear things up.

+PS (if you want formpost to work over ajax leave your redirect = ''.)